V-I Characteristics of SCR | Modes of Operation of SCR

 Forward Conduction Mode of SCR

-In forward conduction mode, we can make the SCR turn on at the lesser anode to cathode voltage on the application of small gate voltage momentarily.
-The voltage cause gate current to flow.
-Thus, the gate current pulse is sufficient to switch on the SCR at the lesser anode to cathode voltage.
+In forward conduction mode, we can make the SCR turn on at the lesser anode-to-cathode voltage momentarily on the application of a small gate voltage.
+The voltage causes the gate current to flow.
+Thus, the gate current pulse is sufficient to switch on the SCR at the lesser anode-to-cathode voltage.
 The SCR remains on after the removal of the gate current pulse.
-The circuit diagram for getting the forward conduction characteristics of the SCR is as given below.
+The circuit diagram for getting the forward conduction characteristics of the SCR is given below.

 test set up for forward conduction of scr

-The SCR is in reverse bias when the positive voltage between gate and cathode.
-Now on the application of gate current through switch S1, the J2 junction of SCR starts conducting and SCR is in forwarding bias.
-Thus all three junctions(J1, J2, and J3) of SCR are now in forwarding bias.
+The SCR is in reverse bias when there is a positive voltage between the gate and cathode.
+Now, on the application of gate current through switch S1, the J2 junction of SCR starts conducting, and SCR is in forwarding bias.
+Thus, all three junctions(J1, J2, and J3) of SCR are now in forwarding bias.
 Therefore, SCR starts conducting.
 The SCR offers very low resistance in forwarding conduction mode.

 forward conduction mode of scr with Gate triggering

-Once the SCR starts conducting, the SCR remains in its on state even after removing of gate current pulse.
+Once the SCR starts conducting, it remains in its on state even after the gate current pulse is removed.

 vi characteristics of scr